EU law targets Big Tech over hate speech, disinformation

 The EU’s new rules, which are designed to protect internet users and their “fundamental rights online,” should make tech companies more accountable for content created by users and amplified by their platforms’ algorithms.

-Breton said they will have plenty of stick to back up their laws.
+The biggest online platforms and search engines, defined as having more than 45 million users, will face extra scrutiny.

-“It entrusts the Commission with supervising very large platforms, including the possibility to impose effective and dissuasive sanctions of up to 6% of global turnover or even a ban on operating in the EU single market in case of repeated serious breaches,” he said.
+Breton said they will have plenty of stick to back up their laws, including “effective and dissuasive” fines of up to 6% of a company’s annual global revenue, which for big tech companies would amount to billions of dollars.
+Repeat offenders could be banned from the EU, he said.

 The tentative agreement was reached between the EU parliament and member states.
-It still needs to be officially rubber-stamped by those institutions but should pose no political problem.
+It still needs to be officially rubber-stamped by those institutions, which is expected after summer but should pose no political problem.
+The rules then won’t start applying until 15 months after that approval, or Jan.
+1, 2024, whichever is later.

 “The DSA is nothing short of a paradigm shift in tech regulation.
 It’s the first major attempt to set rules and standards for algorithmic systems in digital media markets,” said Ben Scott, a former tech policy advisor to Hillary Clinton who’s now executive director of advocacy group Reset.